 Is the class handicap accessible?

-- We do our best to accomodate anyone with mobility issues attending our class.
+- We do our best to accommodate anyone with mobility issues attending our class.
 However, you do need to let us know in advance.

 - Guests should be comfortable walking for 1km.